nedlir/Secure-File-Transfer-System/README.md

-# (Semi) Secure File Transfer System
+# (Semi) Secure File Transfer System :lock:

 The Secure File Transfer System is designed to facilitate secure file transfers between clients and a server.
 It allows clients to register in a database, exchange encryption keys, and securely send files to the server.
 The system operates in a client-server architecture and attempts to ensure data confidentiality and integrity during file transmission.

-This is the final project I completed as part of the course '[Defensive System Programming (20937)](https://www-e.openu.ac.il/courses/20937.htm)' at the Open University of Israel.
+This is the final project I completed as part of the course [Defensive System Programming (20937)](https://www-e.openu.ac.il/courses/20937.htm) at the Open University of Israel.

 The project implements a partially secure file transfer protocol designed for transferring relatively small files.
 The client is written in Python 3.9, the server is written in C++11, and the database is managed with MySQL.

+The full project specifications can be found [here](readme/project_specifications.pdf).

 ## Table of Contents
 - [Features](#features)